neerakara/Adaptive_batch_norm_for_segmentation/README.md

 Set the paths for your code and data files in 'config/system.py' and set training hyperparameters in 'experiments/unet2D_adaptive_bn.py'.

 # Acknowledgements
-Several parts of the code were taken from https://github.com/baumgach/acdc_segmenter and edited to suit this application.
+Several parts of the code were taken from https://github.com/baumgach/acdc_segmenter and modified to suit this application.